-Just as brand labels come in many shapes and forms, there are many different ways to attach them to your items.
+Just as brand labels, including sewing labels and woven stickers, come in many shapes and forms, there are many different ways to attach them to your items.
 The most common ways to attach brand labels include machine sewing, decorative hand stitching, and iron-on adhesives.
 It’s important to decide how you want to attach your brand labels before purchasing, since that will probably dictate the type of label you will need.

 A brand label is most often found on the inside of the garment.
 Unless the label is sewn into a seam while being made, or attached using an iron-on adhesive, you will also need to add extra stitches to fasten it down.
 It’s not uncommon to notice these stitches from the outside of a garment either—if you look closely at most ready-to-wear garments you’ll see discreet stitches in a matching thread visible on the outside, holding the label in place.
 Some designers choose to make a statement out of these necessary stitches with decorative patterns in eye-catching colors.

 A brand label doesn't always have to be on the inside though.
 Visible brand labels are popular on both bags and denim.
 It is common for jeans to have a leather brand label attached to the back waistband, or as a patch on the breast pocket of a denim jacket.
 If you want to make sure your items will be instantly recognizable, you might consider this approach.
 Companies that have their branding on the outside will also use a brand label inside, too.
 This works well if you have both a logo to show off outside the item, and a longer brand name or more info to detail on the inside.